 In connection with the LSEG Transaction, the Corporation became a consolidating subsidiary of LSEG.
 Prior to the LSEG Transaction, the Corporation was a consolidating subsidiary of BCP York Holdings ("BCP"), a company owned by certain investment funds affiliated with Blackstone, through BCP's previous majority ownership interest in Refinitiv.
-As used herein, "Refinitiv," prior to the LSEG Transaction, means Refinitiv Holdings Limited, and unless otherwise stated or the context otherwise requires, all of its direct and indirect subsidiaries, and subsequent to the LSEG Transaction, refers to Refinitiv Parent Limited, and unless otherwise stated or the context otherwise requires, all of its subsidiaries.
+As used herein, "Refinitiv," prior to the LSEG Transaction, means Refinitiv Holdings Limited, and unless otherwise stated or the context otherwise requires, all of its direct and indirect subsidiaries.
 Refinitiv owns substantially all of the former financial and risk business of Thomson Reuters (as defined below), including, prior to and following the completion of the Reorganization Transactions, an indirect majority ownership interest in the Company.
+The Refinitiv business was rebranded by LSEG as LSEG Data & Analytics during the fourth quarter of 2023.

 The Corporation is a holding company whose principal asset is LLC Interests (as defined below) of TWM LLC.
 As the sole manager of TWM LLC, the Corporation operates and controls all of the business and affairs of TWM LLC and, through TWM LLC and its subsidiaries, conducts the Corporation's business.
 As a result of this control, and because the Corporation has a substantial financial interest in TWM LLC, the Corporation consolidates the financial results of TWM LLC and reports a non-controlling interest in the Corporation's condensed consolidated financial statements.
-As of March 31, 2023, Tradeweb Markets Inc. owned 88.8% of TWM LLC and the non-controlling interest holders own the remaining 11.2% of TWM LLC.
-As of December 31, 2022, Tradeweb Markets Inc. owned 88.7% of TWM LLC and the non-controlling interest holders owned the remaining 11.3% of TWM LLC.
+As of March 31, 2024, Tradeweb Markets Inc. owned 90.2% of TWM LLC and the non-controlling interest holders owned the remaining 9.8% of TWM LLC.
+As of December 31, 2023, Tradeweb Markets Inc. owned 90.2% of TWM LLC and the non-controlling interest holders owned the remaining 9.8% of TWM LLC.